-The draft Permit and Licence conditions are based upon the standard condition lists, measures from the Environmental Assessment Minister's modifications to measures, non-standard conditions from the existing authorizations, the two public reviews, and Board staff recommendations.
+The draft Permit and Licence conditions are based upon the standard condition lists, measures from the Environmental Assessment, non-standard conditions from the existing authorizations, the two public reviews, and Board staff recommendations.
 Board staff conclude that the conditions contained within the draft Permit and Licence should mitigate the potential environmental impacts this Project may have on the land and water.